jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 In this problem, you will need to implement a parallel version of Ocean that works on statically partitioned regions of data.
 In each time step, a thread would only update the grid cells belonging to its region.

-Plot the speedups obtained with the static sheduling compared to the speedups obtained using dynamic implementation from problem 2.
+Plot the speedups obtained with the static scheduling compared to the speedups obtained using dynamic implementation from problem 2.
-For N=8 threads and 100 time steps, use various Ocean sizes to identify the grid sizes where static partitioning performs better than dynamic partitioning.
+For `N=24` threads and 100 time steps, use various Ocean sizes to identify the grid sizes where static partitioning performs better than dynamic partitioning.
 Present arguments on why you think this is the case.
-Vary the chunk size for static scheduling, plot and explain trends.
+Vary the chunk size for static scheduling, plot the results, and explain trends.

 ## Problem 5: Architecture specific optimizations (Extra Credit)